Director: Mary Bruggenwirth

 Drager Early Education Center Administrative Hours: 7:30 AM - 4:30 PM

-Classroom Hours: Vary Based on Classroom Breakfast, Lunch, and Snack provided during class time.
+Classroom Hours: Vary Based on Classroom Breakfast, Lunch, and Snack provided

 Half Day Early Release: 4 Hours after Individual Classroom Start Time